 Students must pass all didactic cumulative assessments including the didactic comprehensive exam before progressing into the Clinical Phase of education.
-This 300-item multiple-choice exam is mapped according to the NCCPA PANCE blueprint including organ areas and task areas.
-The minimum passing score for the DCE is 70%.
-The Director of Didactic Education reviews the score reports for all students who fail the didactic cumulative examination and submits a report to the SPC.
-The following process is then followed:
+This multi-item multiple-choice exam is mapped according to the NCCPA PANCE blueprint including organ systems and task areas.
+This exam is a Pass/Fail component of Clinical Medicine III course.
+The minimum passing score for the DCE is based upon the Program's benchmark of 70%.